awsdocs/aws-sam-developer-guide/doc_source/serverless-sam-cli-install-mac.md

 The recommended approach for installing the AWS SAM CLI on macOS is to use the Homebrew package manager\.
 For more information about Homebrew, see [Homebrew Documentation](https://docs.brew.sh)\.

+To install Homebrew, you must first install Git\.
+For more information about Git, see [Git Documentation](https://git-scm.com)\.
+Git is available on many different operating systems, including macOS\.
+For instructions about installing Git on your particular operating system, see [Installing Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)\.

-To install Homebrew, run the following and follow the prompts:
+Once you have successfully installed Git, run the following to install Homebrew, making sure to follow the prompts:

 ```
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"